xmed-lab/CLIPN/README.md

 <font color='red'> The performance in this table is better than our paper </font>, because that we add an average learnable "no" prompt (see ***Line 600-616*** in [./src/open_clip/model.py](./src/open_clip/model.py)).

+## :pencil: Other Tips
+There are several important factors that could affect the performance:
+- Class prompt texts.
+In the inference period, we need to use prompt texts to get the weights of classifier (see [./src/prompt/prompt.txt](./src/prompt/prompt.txt)).
+You can hand on the design of high-performance inference prompts for our CLIPN.
+- The number of learnable "no" tokens.
+Now I just define the number of learnable "no" tokens as 16.
+You can vary it to find an optimal value.
+- If you have any ideas to enhance CLIPN or attempt to transfer this idea to other topics, feel free to discuss with me and I am happy to share some ideas with you.

 ## :books: Citation